cristiangrama/app-magento/README.md

 composer install

-# For all errors and warnings
+# To see only the errors that are required to be fixed for Magento approval
-vendor/bin/phpcs ../app --standard=MEQP1
+composer run lint

 # To autofix any errors or warnings that can be autofixed
-vendor/bin/phpcbf ../app --standard=MEQP1
+composer run autoformat

-# To see only the errors that are required to be fixed for Magento approval
+# To see all warnings
-vendor/bin/phpcs ../app --standard=MEQP1 --severity=10
+composer run lint-all
 ```

 ## Sources